Jean-Michel Basquiat: International success: 1982–1986

-In March 1983, at 22 years old, Basquiat became one of the youngest artists to participate in the Whitney Biennial exhibition of contemporary art.
+In March 1983, at 22 years of age, Basquiat became one of the youngest artists to participate in the Whitney Biennial exhibition of contemporary art.
 Paige Powell, an associate publisher for Interview magazine, organized a show of his work at her friend's New York apartment in April 1983.
 Shortly after, he began a relationship with Powell, who was instrumental in fostering his friendship with Warhol.
 In August 1983, Basquiat moved into a loft owned by Warhol at 57 Great Jones Street in NoHo, which also served as a studio.

 In the summer of 1983, Basquiat invited Lee Jaffe, a former musician in Bob Marley's band, to join him on a trip throughout Asia and Europe.
-On his return to New York, he was deeply affected by the death of Michael Stewart, an aspiring black artist in the downtown club scene who was killed by transit police in September 1983.
+On returning to New York, Basquiat was deeply affected by the death of Michael Stewart, an aspiring black artist in the downtown club scene who was killed by transit police in September 1983.
 He painted Defacement (The Death of Michael Stewart) (1983) in response to the incident.
 He also participated in a Christmas benefit with various New York artists for the family of Michael Stewart in 1983.

 Having joined the Mary Boone's SoHo gallery in 1983, Basquiat had his first show there in May 1984.
 A large number of photographs depict a collaboration between Warhol and Basquiat in 1984 and 1985.
 When they collaborated, Warhol would start with something very concrete or a recognizable image and then Basquiat defaced it in his animated style.
 They made an homage to the 1984 Summer Olympics with Olympics (1984).
 Other collaborations include Taxi, 45th/Broadway (1984–85) and Zenith (1985).
 Their joint exhibition, Paintings, at the Tony Shafrazi Gallery, caused a rift in their friendship after it was panned by critics, and Basquiat was called Warhol's "mascot".